jplimmer/next-cart/README.md

 ---

 ## 📚 Learnings
-* Difference between Server & Client Components in Next.js
+* Difference between Server & Client Components in Next.js - Understanding when to use server components for data fetching and SEO, vs. client components for interactivity and state management.
-* Agile methods
+* Agile methods - Applying iterative development, daily stand-ups, and feedback loops in a group project to adapt to changes quickly.
-* API
+* API - Integrating GraphQL APIs with queries, mutations, and error handling, including fallback to mock data.
-* Responsiveness
+* Responsiveness - Implementing responsive design with Tailwind CSS, ensuring layouts work across devices using grid, flexbox, and media queries.

 ---